godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/list-files.md

 ## Examples When Used

-- When starting a new task, Roo may list the project files to understand its structure before diving into specific code.
+- When starting a new task, Saarthi may list the project files to understand its structure before diving into specific code.
-- When asked to find specific types of files (like all JavaScript files), Roo first lists directories to know where to look.
+- When asked to find specific types of files (like all JavaScript files), Saarthi first lists directories to know where to look.
-- When providing recommendations for code organization, Roo examines the current project structure first.
+- When providing recommendations for code organization, Saarthi examines the current project structure first.
-- When setting up a new feature, Roo lists related directories to understand the project conventions.
+- When setting up a new feature, Saarthi lists related directories to understand the project conventions.

 ## Usage Examples